 As my client, you will have my home number and cell number so you can call me any time you need to discuss something urgent about your case.
+I am accessing my e-mails days and evenings - seven days a week.
 For example, if you receive an unexpected threatening IRS Notice in Saturday's mail, we really should discuss it that Saturday - not the following week.
 I will then tell you what it means and how I plan to deal with it so you do not spend the weekend stressed out and unable to sleep or concentrate at work.

-As my existing and former clients will confirm, I am typically available by E-mail 7 days a week - from early morning until late at night.
-I tell my clients that I do not want them stressed out over a weekend or holiday because of concern about something like a tax notice they need to discuss with me.
+As my existing and former clients will confirm, I am almost always available 7 days a week - from early morning until late at night.
+I tell my clients that I do not want them stressed out over a weekend or holiday because of concern about something like a IRS tax notice they need to discuss with me.
 I ask them to E-mail or call me so I can give them an explanation of the Notice and to assure them that I will take whatever action is required on Monday morning.